 The exposed hammers of small revolvers are prone to hanging up in pockets or clothing.
 Many manufacturers have designed smaller, or “bobbed” hammers, made shrouds around external hammers, or have even made internal hammer designs to address this well-known problem.
 The aforementioned Ruger LCR has an internal hammer and cannot be fired single action.
 Careful holster design can minimize this unfortunate snagging tendency.

 The largest problem with revolvers remains their long, often rough double action triggers.
 This factor makes revolvers much more difficult to shoot with consistent accuracy than semi-automatic pistols.
-This problem can be addressed, to a degree, with an action job by a competent gunsmith, but that’s additional expense, commonly in the $200 dollar range.
-Some revolvers now come from the factory with much better triggers than one would have found in the past, but this is still an issue to be considered.
+This problem can be addressed, to a degree, with an action job by a competent gunsmith, but that’s additional expense, commonly in the $200+ dollar range.
+Some revolvers now come from the factory with much better triggers than in the past, but this is still an issue to be considered.

 An interesting side note is the New York Police Department, which limits officers to a small number of semiautomatic pistols, but mandates 12 pound triggers, which essentially gives them the same trigger pulls as double action revolvers.
 The brass distrust their officers and believe heavy triggers can substitute for proper training.
 They can’t, as this article explains.

 Consider the experience of a police department for which I once worked.
 In the mid-90s that agency was run by an anti-gun chief.
 The issued weapon was the S&W model 686, a stainless steel, 4” barrel, .357 magnum revolver.
 As an issued weapon–the only weapon allowed for every police officer–it was a mediocre choice.
 On one hand, it was–and is–a high quality, reliable weapon.
-Its stainless steel construction made it easier to maintain, and the Federal 125 grain hollowpoint duty cartridge was an effective choice.
-On the other, the revolver was very large, heavy, had substantial muzzle blast and report, substantial real and felt recoil, was difficult to conceal, and the only concession allowed the individual officer was the choice of a few different styles of rubberized grips.
+Its stainless steel construction made it easier to maintain—most cops seldom clean their handguns–and the Federal 125 grain hollowpoint duty cartridge was an effective choice.
+On the other, the revolver was very large, heavy, had substantial muzzle blast and report, substantial intrinsic and felt recoil, was difficult to conceal, and the only concession allowed the individual officer was the choice of a few different styles of rubberized grips.

 Female officers had a hell of a time with the weapon.
 We used to joke-–sort of-–that even if we missed, the bad guys would be incinerated by the muzzle blast.
 Night-firing qualifications were wonders to behold; each round illuminated the area like a lightning strike.